Overview of Bangla Newspapers in Bangladesh

 With just two years of experience under its belt, this newspaper has risen to accolades of investigative journalism like few others.
 With a global presence and readership, the newspaper, titled “a guiding light” aims to become the cornerstone of reporting in the country under the mission statement “We serve complete truth to our readers, not the half.”

 Founder: Hafizur Rahman

-Published daily, from the capital fo the city, Manibkantha provides an accute analysis of all things journalistic.
-The approach towards the political, social and economical conditions of the country is an objective one, with focus on global as well as domestic factors that effect these conditions.
-The paper’s individual identity is set by the fact that it represents the journalisitc community in its reporting like all other matters.
+Published daily, from the capital fo the city, Manibkantha provides an acute analysis of all things journalistic.
+The approach towards the political, social and economic conditions of the country is an objective one, with focus on global as well as domestic factors that affect these conditions.
+The paper’s individual identity is set by the fact that it represents the journalistic community in its reporting like all other matters.

 Founding year: 2012

 Group: Ashiyan Group

 Since its establishment, the newspaper has a vast readership from the US as well as the UK and other eastern countries neighboring Bangladesh, such as Japan and Australia.
 The website ranking statistics show it enjoys almost 15K new visitors each day and the paper itself enjoys a global readership and contributions to its literary base.